-The Michigan Institute for Data Science (MIDAS) is pleased to announce the 2020 Reproducibility Challenge.
-Our goal is to highlight high-quality, reproducible work at the University of Michigan by collecting examples of best practices across diverse fields.
-Besides incentivizing reproducible workflows and enabling a deeper understanding of issues of reproducibility, we hope the results of the challenge will provide templates that others can follow if they wish to adopt more reproducible approaches to disseminating their work.
+The first MIDAS Reproducibility Challenge was held in the first 8 months of 2020.
+Our goal was to highlight high-quality, reproducible work at the University of Michigan by collecting examples of best practices across diverse fields.
+Besides incentivizing reproducible workflows and enabling a deeper understanding of issues of reproducibility, the results of the challenge also provide templates that others can follow.

 - Jake Carlson: Manager, Deep Blue Repositories and Research Data Services, U-M Libraries

 - H.V.
 Jagadish: Director, MIDAS, and Professor, Computer Science and Engineering, CoE

 - Matthew Kay: Assistant Professor, School of Information

 - Josh Pasek: Assistant Professor, Communication and Media, LSA

 - Brian Puchala: Assistant Research Scientist, Materials Science and Engineering, CoE